15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 AI-powered voice systems understand and respond in dozens of languages, breaking communication barriers that previously required multilingual staff or translation apps.

-7. Sustainable Technology Innovations
+7. Sustainable technology innovations

 Environmental technology moves from compliance to competitive advantage: